 “Excellent, Princess.”
 Akayama leaned over Charlie to reach the microphone.
 “In the Zephyr’s chest you control not just the main engines but also the Zephyr’s greatest weapon: the Super Heart Beam.
 Using it to obliterate just one Hurricane Planet will cause the rest of them to flee back outside the galaxy—but it puts immense strain on the chest’s pilot.
 When Bunjiro piloted the chest he could withstand firing the beam only once a week.
 I understand he’s taught you everything he knows.
 Are you prepared, Princess?”

 “Yes ma’am!”
-In the third arm of the Milky Way galaxy, the Zephyr found a hundred red planets grasping with hands, kicking with legs, and dripping with tentacles.
-Lucille steadied herself as she saw the planets absorb whole stars and divide their mass into hundreds more red monsters.
+In the third arm of the Milky Way galaxy the Zephyr found a hundred red planets grasping with hands, kicking with legs, and dripping with tentacles.
+Lucille steadied herself at the sight of Hurricane Planets absorbing whole stars and dividing their mass into hundreds of copies of themselves.
 “Bunjiro, Daisuke, transfer power, please!”